 Pollutant concentrations are converted to the Air Quality Index (AQI).
 The pollutant with the highest value (the predominant pollutant) is reported for the “Current Air Quality.”
-The AQI is updated each hour with the most recent hour of data added to the averaging calculation.
+The AQI is updated each hour.

 The air quality monitoring network measures concentrations of three air pollutants: PM10 (coarse + fine particles), PM2.5 (fine particles) and Ozone (measured May-Oct during ozone season.)
 The monitoring map (above) provides data for each monitoring site in Spokane County.
 You can view the current day trend, or you can view a 5-day trend for each site.
 Some sites measure multiple pollutants.

 How is the AQI calculated for the Current Air Quality?

 Each pollutant has its own health-based standard.
 For particulate matter, it is a 24-hour average, midnight-to-midnight.
 This means the official daily AQI is not known until the following day.
 A rolling 24-hour average report also isn’t very useful when conditions rapidly change, such as during a dust storm or wildfire.
 To address this, EPA developed the NowCast to report air quality that is near real-time (referred to as “Current Air Quality” reported at the top of this webpage.)